onvif/media-signing-framework/examples/apps/signer/README.md

 ```
 ./path/to/your/installed/signer -c h264 test_h264.mp4
 ```
-Note that the recording to sign must be present in the current directory, so copy it before signing.
 With the example Linux commands above sign `test_h264.mp4` in [test-files/](../../test-files/).
 ```
 cp signed-media-framework/test-files/test_h264.mp4 .
-./my_installs/bin/signer -c h264 test_h264.mp4
+./my_installs/bin/signer -c h264 examples/test-files/test_h264.mp4
 ```

 There are unsigned test files in [test-files/](../../test-files/) for both H.264 and H.265.

+## Known issues
+There are known valgrind errors produced when running the signer application.
+These *leaks* are produced by glib and gStreamer.
+Any help to solve these is appreciated.